-Zotero ships with several popular citation styles for creating citations and bibliographies, and over 8100 additional styles can be found in the Zotero Style Repository.
-All these styles are written in the Citation Style Language (CSL), a format also supported by Mendeley, Papers and many more.
+Zotero ships with several popular citation styles for creating citations and bibliographies, and over 8,100 additional styles can be found in the Zotero Style Repository.
+All these styles are written in the Citation Style Language (CSL), a format also supported by Mendeley, Papers, and many other programs.